Mobile Strategy

 Offline Capabilities

 Offline access is often the deciding factor in mobile strategy selection.
-Salesforce offers different levels of offline support across its mobile options.
+Salesforce offers different levels of offline support depending on the approach.

 Briefcase Configuration (Salesforce Mobile App)

-Briefcase is a declarative offline feature for the Salesforce Mobile App that allows admins to define which records are available offline.
+A declarative offline feature for the Salesforce Mobile App.
+Admins define which records are available offline.

 | Aspect | Detail |